hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 ## To integrate or not to integrate?

+Generally, we always look at our clustering **without integration** before deciding whether we need to perform any alignment.
+It can be helpful to first run through clustering with samples from different sample classes together to see whether there are condition-specific clusters for cell types present in both conditions.
+Oftentimes, when clustering cells from multiple conditions there are condition-specific clusters and integration can help ensure the same cell types cluster together.

-Generally, we always look at our clustering **without integration** before deciding whether we need to perform any alignment. **Do not just always perform integration because you think there might be differences - explore the data.** If we had performed the normalization on both conditions together in a Seurat object and visualized the similarity between cells, we would have seen condition-specific clustering:
+ **Do not just always perform integration because you think there might be differences - explore the data.** If we had performed the normalization on both conditions together in a Seurat object and visualized the similarity between cells, we would have seen in our dataset there is condition-specific clustering:

 <p align="center">
 <img src="../img/unintegrated_umap.png" width="400">